-If I maintain my good time management habits for the month, and I work 5 days per week, I now have 20 more billable hours, which means I have $1600 more income because of my investment in the book.
+If I maintain my good time management habits for the month (so that I have that extra billable hour every working day), and I work 5 days per week, I now have 20 more billable hours in the month, which means I have $1600 more earning power because of my investment in the book.
+Nice!

 The ROI calculation then looks like this:

 $1600-$20=$1580 and then $1580÷20=79, which means that for every dollar I spent on the book, I got $79 worth of benefit.
-Wow, that is a great investment!
-After a month, I can not only buy the backyard chicken book, but also buy the materials for a coop and tractor!
+Wowzers!
+That is a great investment!
+After a month, I can not only buy the backyard chicken book, but also buy the materials to build a coop and chicken tractor!
 Right on!